rdkcentral/rdkservices/docs/api/WarehousePlugin.md

 <a name="executeHardwareTest"></a>
 ## *executeHardwareTest*

-(Version 2) Starts a hardware test on the device.
+Starts a hardware test on the device.
 See `getHardwareTestResults`.

 ### Events